gmpassos/pcanvas/example/README.md

 # PCanvas - examples

-You can browser the examples at:
+You can browse the examples at:
 - https://github.com/gmpassos/pcanvas/tree/master/example

 ## Bitmap (in-memory) Example: